KumariAnjali40/Linux_Command/README.md

 **mkdir**

 ```
-mkdir- for making new directory.
+mkdir - for making new directory.

 ```